top of page

 Contributor: Karen R. Ogden, team member, Dementia Society of America.

-The opinions expressed by contributing authors are not necessarily the opinions of the Dementia Society, Inc. We do not endorse nor guarantee products, comments, suggestions, links, or other forms of content contained within blog posts that have been provided to us with permission, or otherwise.
+The opinions expressed by contributing authors are not necessarily the opinions of the Dementia Society, Inc. We do not endorse or guarantee products, comments, suggestions, links, or other forms of content contained within blog posts that have been provided to us with permission, or otherwise.
 Dementia Society does not provide medical advice.
 Please consult your doctor. www.DementiaSociety.org

 bottom of page